OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Methodology

 The overview of OccLE is illustrated in Fig. \ref{fig2}.
 For simplicity, only a single input frame is shown.
 To enable label-efficient learning, our pipeline comprises three components: a semantic branch, a geometric branch, and a semantic-geometric feature grid fusion module.
 We decouple the semantic and geometric learning with distinct supervision strategies, and fuse their feature grids to predict 3D semantic occupancy.
 In the semantic branch, we distill 2D foundation models to predict aligned pseudo labels and supervise 2D and 3D semantic feature learning.
 In the geometric branch, we synergize image and LiDAR features based on their inherency and employ semi‐supervision to strengthen geometry learning.
 In the semantic-geometric feature grid fusion module, we employ Dual Mamba to fuse feature grids and employ scatter‐accumulated projection to supervise unanotated predictions with aligned pseudo labels.
-The semantic branch, the geometric branch, and the semantic-geometric feature grid fusion will be discussed in Sec. \ref{sec3.2}, Sec. \ref{sec3.3}, and Sec. \ref{sec3.4}, respectively.